 White and Its Relatives

 Making everything white, from the tile and paint on the walls to the appliances produces a clean look that never goes out of style.
-White, however, may be paired with a few other colors to produce interesting and long-lasting combinations.
+White, however, may be paired with a few other colors to produce interesting and long lasting combinations.

-Black and white schemes, particularly when paired with checkerboard floors results in an iconic style.
+Black and white schemes, particularly when paired with checkerboard floors result in an iconic style.
 Only use about 10 to 20 percent black for the best results.
-Consider a black window sash for timeless detail.
+Consider a black window sash for a timeless detail.
 This is also a good, non-intrusive way to add black into your kitchen.
 Black is also one of the muted colors that is making a comeback for wall paint.

 White, along with black, also works well with wood floors and wood accents.
 Larger kitchens can make use of black cabinets, while smaller ones need to keep black to a minimum.

-Off-whites paired with whites are ideal for those who find an all-white kitchen too stark.
+Off-whites paired with whites are ideal for those who find an all white kitchen too stark.
 Use pure white for accents to maintain a vital look.

 Speaking of Red, White and Blue